OpenDSA/OpenDSA/RST/en/Bounds/SortingOptimal.rst

    :align: center
    :capalign: justify
    :figwidth: 90%
-   :alt: Merge insert sort for ten elements
+   :alt: Merge insertion sort for ten elements

-   Merge insert sort for ten elements.
+   Merge insertion sort for ten elements.
    First five pairs of elements are compared.
    The five winners are then sorted.
    This leaves the elements labeled 1-4 to be sorted into the chain made by the remaining six elements.

-Merge insert sort is pretty good, but is it optimal?
+Merge insertion sort is pretty good for minimizing the number of comparisons, but is it optimal?
 We know from the
 :ref:`sorting lower bound proof <sorting lower bound> <SortingLowerBound>` that no sorting algorithm can be faster than :math:`\Omega(n \log n)`.